-We are the only company in the world who send an international guide and doctor on all Kang Yatse II (6,250) expeditions.
+We are the only company in the world who have an expedition leader and doctor on all Kang Yatse II (6,250m) expeditions.
 As well as this, we keep our group sizes sustainably small.
 Established in 2007, we offer high altitude trekking and mountaineering in some of the most breath-taking locations around the world.

 Trekking Kang Yatse II